 - Changing your company’s information: Whenever you change any information about your company that is included in the Company’s Articles of Incorporation or Articles of Organization, you need to file an Article of Amendment.
-It is required to update the state record with the latest information to avoid any consequences.
+It is required to update the state record with the latest information to avoid any confusions and consequences.

 Why it’s important?

 - Submitting Articles of Amendment tells the state that the relevant company representatives have agreed to the change.
-For instance, amending the name of a corporation, you might require the consent of the corporation’s shareholders or directors.
+For instance, when amending the name of a corporation, you might require the consent of the corporation’s shareholders or directors.

 Out of State orders (Foreign Amendment)